Home » Latest construction firm insolvency figures

 Latest construction firm insolvency figures

-Of all cases where the industry was captured in the statistics, construction experienced the highest number of insolvencies in the year to August 2024.
+Of all cases where the industry was captured in the statistics, construction experienced the highest number of insolvencies in 2024.

 Source: The Insolvency Service

-In Scotland, there were 13 construction company insolvencies in September 2024, accounting for 17.8% of all insolvencies in the country.
-This was three fewer than in August 2024, and four fewer than in September 2023.
+In Scotland, there were 11 construction company insolvencies in January 2025, accounting for 14.7% of all insolvencies in the country.
+This was four more than in December 2024, and four fewer than in January 2024.

 Source: The Insolvency Service